Myth, fairy tale or superstition.

 “At least we’re leaving today,” Molly said.

 When he thought about it, men glowing orange in the dark was utter nonsense.
-He couldn’t recall the names mentioned and if it were a dream details like that would never be remembered.
+Unable to recall the names mentioned and if it were a dream details like that would never be remembered.

 During their homebound trek, the continual fall of rain drowned out any other sounds.
-Although his eyesight was still exceptional, Cory’s misery didn’t allow him to focus on it.
+Although his eyesight continued to be exceptional, Cory’s misery didn’t allow him to focus on it.
 He trudged through the mud as his thoughts drifted to the warmth of a shower.